xannor/ha_reolink_discovery/developer.md

 ```
 </del>

-Update: the component has been re-worked to use the discovery helper and dispatching instead of events, this should be lower overhread as no dict->json->dict conversion will be happening. the data poriton is the same and the service is "reolink_discovery"
+Update: the component has been re-worked to use the discovery helper and dispatching instead of events, this should be lower overhead as no dict->json->dict conversion will be happening. the data poriton is the same and the service is "reolink_discovery"
 use
 ```
 homeassistant.helpers.discovery.async_listener("reolink_discovery", __callback)